 - Students are able to (1) identify, interpret and describe key events from the Julio-Claudian period; (2) identify, interpret and describe the development of major political, social and cultural aspects of the ancient Roman world; (3) identify and analyse key personalities in the Julio-Claudian period; (4) identify and analyse the main ancient writers of the period; (5) read and comprehend primary and secondary sources concerning the period; (6) analyse and critique the writings and motivations of ancient writers of the period; (7) skillfully research using print and electronic resources; and (8) develop reasoning and analytical skills.

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) tutorial performance; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) written assignments; (2) participation; and (3) examination.
 Further information is available in the unit outline.